Master’s in Criminal Justice Programs in Pennsylvania

 A master’s degree in criminal justice in Pennsylvania may help you explore many different career options.
-Job openings for correctional supervisors may see expected growth rate for police supervision jobs is 4% (CareerOneStop, 2017).
+Job openings for correctional supervisors may see minimal change through 2026 and the expected growth rate for police supervision jobs is 4% (CareerOneStop, 2017).
 Pennsylvania correctional supervisors report an average salary of $80,200 per year (Bureau of Labor Statistics, 2017).
 An average salary of $90,420 per year is claimed by police supervisors (BLS, 2017).

 What Will It Take to Earn My Criminal Justice Graduate Degree in Pennsylvania?

 Finding the right graduate school is an essential part of truly thriving in the criminal justice community.
 Credit requirements in Pennsylvania range from 30 to 36 credits, which works out to approximately four semesters for full-time students.

 If you attend school on a full-time basis, you may pay a capped tuition fee regardless of how many credits you take.
 If you pay on a per-credit basis, you can expect to pay between $800 per credit and $2000 per credit.
 Many students use financial aid to offset educational expenses, so consider your options.
 The Pennsylvania State Corrections Officers Association may be a resource for you if you have worked in the criminal justice industry in corrections.

 Each program sets its own curriculum requirements, although requirements tend to be somewhat similar between schools.